deltachat/deltachat-pages/es/help.md

   are not easily tracked back to persons helps group members to stay safer from the effects of device seizure.

-- We are sketching ways to protect communications better against the event of device seizure.
+- Estamos esbozando formas de proteger mejor las comunicaciones contra el evento de incautación del dispositivo.

-### How does Delta Chat protect my Metadata?
+### ¿Cómo protege Delta Chat mis metadatos?

 - As Delta Chat is a decentralized messenger, the metadata of Delta Chat users are not stored on a single central server.
 However, they are stored on the mail